christinerose/gibbr.org/blog/hillingar/index.md

 Some package managers are just using Nix for system dependencies and using the existing tooling as normal for library dependencies^[[docs.haskellstack.org/en/stable/nix_integration](https://docs.haskellstack.org/en/stable/nix_integration/)].
 But generally, `X2nix` projects are numerous and created in an *ad hoc* way.
 Part of this is dealing with every language's ecosystems package repository system, and there are existing approaches^[[github.com/nix-community/dream2nix](https://github.com/nix-community/dream2nix)] ^[[github.com/timbertson/fetlock](https://github.com/timbertson/fetlock)] aimed at reducing code duplication, but there is still the fundamental problem of version resolution.
-Nix uses pointers (paths) to refer to different versions of a dependency, which works well solving the diamond dependency problem for system depndencies, but we don't have this luxury when linking a binary with library dependencies.
+Nix uses pointers (paths) to refer to different versions of a dependency, which works well when solving the diamond dependency problem for system dependencies, but we don't have this luxury when linking a binary with library dependencies.

 ![The diamond dependency problem [@coxVersionSAT2016].](version-sat.svg){width=100% min-width=5cm}